ibm-cloud-docs/netezza/examples2_singularity.md

 ```
 {: codeblock}

-## 4. Query the remote and loaded data
+## 4. Query the remote and loaded data.
 {: #query_remote_loaded}

 Now, you can query both the local 2022 data that was loaded and the 2021 data from a data lake all in the same query.